Obtaining Smoothly Navigable Approximation Sets in Bi-Objective Multi-Modal Optimization: Introduction

 Recent work that included the concept of niching showed promising results in maintaining multiple approximation sets in a popula\-tion-based MMOEA called the MO-HillVallEA \cite{mohillvallea}.
 The authors extended the concept of Hill-Valley Clustering (HVC) \cite{hillvallea} for MOPs to Multi-Objective HVC (MO-HVC) for MMOPs.
-It is capable of finding and preserving approximation sets, one for each niche, in parallel over time by considering Pareto domination per niche.
-However, MO-HillVallEA produces approximation sets that are not inherently smooth due to slight oscillation around the PS.
-Furthermore, no limit on the number of approximation sets can be set, which degrades the quality of the approximation sets in highly multi-modal problems as the population is divided over all niches.
+MO-HillVallEA was found to be capable of finding and preserving approximation sets, one for each niche, in parallel over time by considering Pareto domination per niche.
+However, MO-HillVallEA produces approximation sets that are not inherently smooth due to slight oscillations around the PS.

-In this work, the notions of niching through HVC and Bézier curve parameterizations will be combined.
+In this work, the notions of niching through HVC and Bézier curve parameterizations are combined.
 The use of niching allows to effectively search the multi-modal landscape.
-Whereas the use of Bézier curve parameterizations not only enforces the smooth and intuitive navigability that is desired by decision makers, but also enforces each approximation set to be within a single niche.
-Furthermore, the use of the HV indicator allows the new algorithms to converge closer to the PS as compared to the Pareto dominance-based algorithms \cite{hv_vs_pareto}.
-Two new algorithms are proposed that combine the aforementioned techniques, called Multi-Modal Bézier Evolutionary Algorithm (MM-BezEA) and Set Bézier Evolutionary Algorithm (Set-BezEA).
-These respectively try to find all approximation sets for a given MMOP or a specific number of approximation sets for MMOPs that are highly multi-modal, where each approximation set consists of solutions from a single mode.
+The use of Bézier curve parameterizations not only enforces the smooth and intuitive navigability that is desired by decision makers, but also enforces each approximation set to be within a single niche.
+Furthermore, the use of the HV indicator allows closer convergence to the PS as compared to the Pareto dominance-based algorithms \cite{hv_vs_pareto}.
+The new algorithm that we propose is called Multi-Modal Bézier Evolutionary Algorithm (MM-BezEA).
+The purpose of MM-BezEA is to find all approximation sets for a given MMOP, where each approximation set consists of solutions from a single mode.

-In order to combine the techniques of Bézier curve parameterizations and HVC into the two proposed new algorithms, several contributions are made.
+In order to combine the techniques of Bézier curve parameterizations and HVC into the proposed algorithm, several contributions are made.
 First, the problem of how to niche approximation sets in the form of Bézier curve parameterizations is resolved.
-Second, initialization of approximation sets within a single niche is enabled, as otherwise, clustering becomes ambiguous if they span multiple niches.
-Last, a new fitness function formulation is introduced to find a preset number of approximation sets for highly multi-modal problems.
+Second, initialization of approximation sets within a single niche is enabled, as otherwise, clustering becomes ambiguous if these approximation sets span multiple niches.